elmomoilanen/k-in-a-row/be/gcp/README.md

 ## Terraform local

-Deployment commands can be run locally, within this `gcp` directory.
-Remove the old Terraform state (under .terraform) if needed, but normally this shouldn't be necessary.
+Deployment commands can be run locally, within this `gcp` directory, although following instructions doesn't cover the mandatory step of pushing the backend image to Google Artifact Registry.

 File `variables.tf` lists required Terraform variables.
 Make sure that insensitive variables are listed in `environments/prod.tfvars` and others saved as environment variables (e.g., client_url must be saved as TF_VAR_client_url).
 Service account credentials must also be available in the current shell environment similarly to the following example